chasem151/hotspot/install.md

 cat key.pub >> authorized_keys # obfuscate the storage of the key file on the server rm -rf key.pub # delete og sudo nano /etc/ssh/sshd_config # all edited & uncommented parameters are as follows:
-Port xx # highly recommend uncommenting this and changing the port, bots scan the Internet for devices @port ***REMOVED***, bots used to be 82% of web traffic
+Port xx # highly recommend uncommenting this and changing the port, bots scan the Internet for devices @port 22, bots used to be 82% of web traffic
 PermitRootLogin no # nobody can elevate to root PubKeyAuthentication yes
 AuthorizedKeysFile      .ssh/authorized_keys .ssh/authorized_keys2 # leave as default, should just need to be uncommented